kyxap1/starred/README.md

 - [colonize](https://github.com/craigmonson/colonize) - A terraform tool to manage environment driven templating.
 - [vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
 - [textql](https://github.com/dinedal/textql) - Execute SQL against structured text like CSV or TSV
-- [hyperfox](https://github.com/malfunkt/hyperfox) - HTTP/HTTPs MITM proxy and traffic recorder with on-the-fly TLS cert generation.
+- [hyperfox](https://github.com/malfunkt/hyperfox) - HTTP/HTTPs MITM tool with on-the-fly TLS cert generation.
 - [comcast](https://github.com/tylertreat/comcast) - Simulating shitty network connections so you can build better systems.
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [pachyderm](https://github.com/pachyderm/pachyderm) - Reproducible Data Science at Scale!